aci-ref/facilitation_leading_practices/activities/06-education.md

 Many of these different types of learning materials and opportunities are described later in this chapter, drawing on the "Overall Considerations" just below.
-We additionally cover general considerations for composing and delivering training materials, and for incorporating external materials into an overall structure for supporting the learning needs of users of an ACI resource.
+We additionally cover general considerations for composing and delivering training materials and for incorporating external materials into an overall structure for supporting the learning needs of users of an ACI resource.